-This course integrates complex knowledge of anatomy, physiology, and pathophysiology into the assessment to develop and implement a treatment plan with the goal of assuring a patient airway, adequate mechanical ventilation, and respiration for patients of all ages.
-Two hours lecture per week.
+This course integrates complex knowledge of anatomy, physiology, and pathophysiology into the assessment to develop and implement a treatment plan with the goal of assuring a patient airway, adequate ventilation, and respiration for patients of all ages experiencing a variety of respiratory conditions.
+The course includes a lab component which integrates airway topics into the use of airway and ventilation adjuncts, including supraglottic airways.
+One hour lecture, two hours laboratory.
 Credit, two semester hours.